bupt-ai-cz/BCI/README.md

 Test at resolution 512*512:
 ```
 python test.py --dataroot ./datasets/BCI --preprocess crop --crop_size 512 --gpu_ids 0

 ```
+See `PyramidPix2pix/options` for more train and test options.
 <!-- The testing process requires less memory, we recommend testing at full resolution, regardless of the resolution used in the training process. -->
 ## Evaluate
 Calculate average PSNR and SSIM.